 Our larger mission is to build our collective capacity to engage in rational thought and discourse.
 By providing the toolkit for building better minds, we hope that Wi-Phi plays some small role in realizing that goal.

 Wireless Philosophy modules, series, and videos are collaborative efforts that draw on a range of skills to execute.
 Everything begins and ends with faculty who contribute their time to writing scripts and recording audio.
 After that, our team of learning designers, illustrators, animators, and developers work together to make Wi-Phi animations and modules.
 Below is a little bit about our process, and the range of skills needed to make high-quality content free and accessible to the world.

 02. Learning Design

-Gaurav has an M.Phil. from Yale where he specialized in Normative Ethics and Philosophy of Law.
-Beyond his research interests, Gaurav is particularly interested in making philosophy more accessible to the public at large.
-Gaurav co-founded the New Haven Philosophy Outreach Program with Arik, and founded Wireless Philosophy, to serve that aim more broadly by creating Wi-Phi.
+Gaurav has an MPhil from Yale, where he specialized in normative ethics and philosophy of law.
+Beyond his research interests, Gaurav is particularly invested in making philosophy more accessible to the public at large.
+Gaurav co-founded the New Haven Philosophy Outreach Program with Arik, and founded Wireless Philosophy to serve that aim more broadly.
 Gaurav also serves as the Managing Director for LabXchange, a free online platform for science education.

 Arik is a Seattle-based educator and content developer.
 He strives to help people connect more deeply with themselves and others through the kind of honest dialogue supported by good philosophy.
 Before moving to Seattle, Arik was a PhD candidate at Yale University, studying ethics and moral psychology, with a particular interest in forgiveness and acceptance.